Terms and Conditions

 By authorizing the participant to attend Bot Camp programs, the parent/guardian agrees to the following terms and conditions:

 2) Participant Information.
 Upon registration, we ask that you provide us with any and all information regarding your participant that will help Bot Camp foster a positive experience at camp.
 We request the parent/guardian provide current information for least one emergency contact person.
-In addition, all participants must provide Bot Camp with a primary care physician’s name and contact information to attend the program.
 All information is kept confidential and is never shared or sold to a third party.

 3) Participation.
 You agree to certify that the named participant/attendee is physically able to participate in all activities, including sports, games, computer instruction, and that you know of no restrictions, physical impairments, or any other factors, which in any manner may limit his/her participation in such a program.
 If participant should need to be restricted from any activity, you must inform Bot Camp with specifics.
 Further, you certify that, unless otherwise specified, the participant has permission to participate in all camp activities led by Bot Camp staff.

 4) Medical Release.
 There are times when illness or accident may occur and immediate surgical or medical attention is necessary while participating in Bot Camp activities.
 This is your permission for the leader in charge, or designate, to make arrangements for qualified surgical or medical attention for your child/ward in the event of an emergency without necessity of your prior approval.
 You understand that you will be notified by the quickest means possible if this authority is exercised.
 Parent/guardian gives permission to Bot Camp to arrange necessary related emergency transportation for the participant/attendee.
 Parent/guardian agrees to release any medical or personal records necessary for insurance purposes.
 You acknowledge that you are responsible for medical expenses and related emergency transportation due to your son/daughter/ward’s illness or injury.